fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/0321_2.svg" width="17" />

+With the border on top, now we have no option to move.

 <!---->

-With the border on top, now we have no option to move.<br />
 The following rules are active, in addition to the universal one that disables the left field:

 <img align="top" src="References/rules/9_old/Mid Across 3 Impair Determined.svg" width="4" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/rules/9_old/Mid Across 3 Impair Determined 2.svg" width="3" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/rules/9_old/Double C-Shape.svg" width="3" />

-There are three more black fields in the area than white, so there is not enough vertical distance for entering and exiting that many times.<br />
+There are three more black fields in the area than white, so there is not enough vertical distance for entering and exiting that many times.
 The straight-to-side algorithm has to be rotated upwards and mirrored, so we get this:

 <img align="top" src="References/4pair up.svg" width="2" />